ghislainv/forestatrisk/paper/paper.md

 # Acknowledgements

 I am grateful to Clovis Grinand, Romuald Vaudry and Matthieu Tiberghien who gave me the opportunity to work on deforestation modelling when we were leading forest conservation projects in Madagascar.
 I also warmly thank Frédéric Achard and all the members of the IFORCE group for their invaluable support during the first phase of development of the package, while I was seconded to the JRC in Ispra.
-I would also like to thank Chris Garrad for writing the book _"Geoprocessing with Python"_ [@Garrard2016] which has been of great help for the development of the `ForestAtRisk` package.
+I would also like to thank Chris Garrard for writing the book _"Geoprocessing with Python"_ [@Garrard2016] which has been of great help for the development of the `ForestAtRisk` package.
 This work benefited from funding by FRB-FFEM (BioSceneMada project, AAP-SCEN-2013 I), the European Commission (Roadless Forest project), and CNRT (RELIQUES project).

 # References